Gentner Drummond: Political aspirations

+Political donations

+Drummond's prior political donations have been a topic of criticism during his Republican primary campaigns.
+The Tulsa World reported Drummond donated over $80,000 to state candidates in Oklahoma from 2016 to 2025, with a donation to John Waldron in 2017 appearing to be his last donation to a Democratic candidate.
+In federal races, Drummond donated $147,750 to candidates for federal offices between 1999 and 2025, as well as $70,000 to a committee associated with President Donald Trump and $38,400 to the Republican National Committee.

+During his 2022 campaign for attorney general, John M. O'Connor ran ads attacking Drummond for a donation of $1,000 by Drummond to the Joe Biden Presidential campaign in 2020 as well as Drummond's history of giving to Democratic candidates.
+Drummond claimed that the donation to Biden's campaign was made by his wife and provided receipts showing the donation was later refunded.
+The Tulsa World reported that Drummond's last donation to a non-Republican candidate for federal office was to Matt Silverstein's 2014 United States Senate campaign.

+During his 2026 campaign for governor, Charles McCall criticized Drummond for a 2017 donation of $500 to the recently elected chair of the Oklahoma Democratic Party, John Waldron, during Waldron's first state house campaign.

 2018 Attorney General campaign

-Drummond ran for attorney general of Oklahoma as a Republican in the 2018 election.
+Drummond ran for Attorney General of Oklahoma as a Republican in the 2018 election.
 Michael J. Hunter led the first round with 44.5 percent of the vote while Drummond finished in second with 38.5 percent, with both advancing to a runoff election.

 Hunter defeated Drummond in the runoff by 271 votes.

 Drummond campaigned as a reform-oriented political outsider with more experience, maintaining that Hunter had never tried a case.

 Drummond attacked Hunter as a "career lobbyist" who was overly reliant on outside counsel and challenged Hunter's residency in Oklahoma, while Hunter characterized Drummond as dishonest and unethical.
 During the race, controversies from Drummond's legal career provided fodder for news coverage.

-Oklahoma Senator James Lankford, Congressman Tom Cole, and Oklahoma City Mayor David Holt criticized Drummond's campaign for an ad claiming that Hunter supported jobs for undocumented immigrants and that such support led to the murder of Mollie Tibbetts.
+Oklahoma Senator James Lankford, Congressman Tom Cole, and Oklahoma City Mayor David Holt criticized Drummond's campaign for an ad claiming that Hunter supported jobs for illegal immigrants and that such support led to the murder of Mollie Tibbetts.
 Tibbetts's family denounced the campaign ad as racist and an attempt to politicize the murder.